 From Singapore (SIN), I plan to make my way to one of Thailand’s beautiful beaches on a low-cost carrier because there are no good Star Alliance options to the places I am considering as a quick beach getaway.

 After a few days on the beach, I plan to fly on a local low-cost carrier to Bangkok (BKK) to position for my flight home.
-ANA considers these as ground transferS, so if you are planning on doing something similar, make sure you count the stopovers and ground transfers carefully in order to stay within ANA around the world ticket rules.
+ANA considers these as ground transfers, so if you are planning on doing something similar, make sure you count the stopovers and ground transfers carefully in order to stay within ANA around the world ticket rules.

 I wasn’t able to find award space all the way to my home airport, but I was able to find good flights to Chicago (ORD).
 I’ll just have to book a separate flight home from Chicago.